VoliJS/NestedReact/README.md

 	- Backbone Views can be used as React components. `<React.subview View={ MyView } />`
 	- Simplified refactoring of Backbone Views to React components. `this.$`, `this.$el`, `this.$( sel )`, `this.model` works for React components too, as well as `this.trigger` and `this.listenTo`.

+Check out [TodoMVC](https://github.com/gaperton/todomvc-nestedreact) example to see, how nice circular data flow looks without `Flux`.

-Thus, if you have Bakcbone application and want to start writing with React - you have no excuses any more.
+Also, if you have Backbone application and want to start writing with React - you have no excuses any more.
 Wanna keep some of your cool Views?
 They works just fine?
 Keep 'em.
-And use them in yout new components, written with React, which you will use in other Backbone Views.
+And use them in your new components written with React, which in turn you may use in other Backbone Views.

 # Breaking changes introduced in 0.3
 - `component.createView( props )` doesn't work any more, use `new component.View( props )` instead.